daxiongshu/kaggle-review/README.md

-# Review and reproduction of kaggle winning solutions
+# Review and reproduction of kaggle solutions

 Goals:
 >1. modularize the code for future reuse.